saoirse-defi/CI-MS3-hashboard/README.md

 ## Introduction

 In response to the financial crisis of 2008, Satoshi Nakamoto released the Bitcoin whitepaper outlining the first decentralised public ledger technology to hit the world stage.
-The network has stood strong to this day and inspired 1000s of projects build off of Satoshi's vision of a decentralised world.
+The network has stood strong to this day and inspired 1000s of projects build on Satoshi's vision of a decentralised world.
 We now have a robust ecosystem of smart contract, NFT and decentralised financed platforms.
 Pandora's box has been opened and there is no turning back.

 One of the main benefits of cryptocurrencies is the public availability of the blockchain data.
-Previously corporations would protect vast silos of data in order to monetize it & increase their stranglehold on the market.
-Public blockchains granted software developers to the ability to compete with much larger corporations by providing value to the user & not by monetizing siloed data.
+Up until now, corporations have protected vast silos of data in order to monetize it & increase their stranglehold on the market.
+Public blockchains granted developers the ability to compete with larger corporations by providing value to the user & not by monetizing siloed data.

-Even though cryptocurrencies have been around for more than a decade, adoption rates are still relatively low.
-I believe this is due to the perceived complexity of the technology.
+Even though cryptocurrencies have been around for more than a decade, adoption rates are still relatively low with plenty of room to grow.
+I believe this slow adoption is due to the perceived complexity of the technology and the addition responsibility placed on the user to secure their funds.

-My goal for my Code Institute Milestone Project 3: Data Centric is to simplify the experience for the user by allowing them to view their blockchain data in a more intuitive graphical interface.
+My goal for my Code Institute Milestone Project 3: Data Centric is to simplify the Ethereum experience for  users by allowing them to view their blockchain transaction data in a more intuitive way.

 #### The Ethereum Network

+Ethereum is the second largest cryptocurrency by market cap and currently has the largest developer community.
+It was the world's first programmable blockchain inspiring thousands of developers to deploy their own smart contracts.

 #### Current Blockchain Interfaces